tokensoft/tokensoft_token/README.md

 ## Owners

 Owner accounts can add and remove other account addresses to both the list of Owners and Admins.
 Owners cannot remove themselves from being an Owner.
-Accounts in the Owner list can also mint new tokens to other adresses.
+Accounts in the Owner list can also mint new tokens to other addresses.

-The Owner account specified at the time of deployment will be the only owner account by default.
+The Owner account specified at the time of deployment will be the only Owner account by default.

 ## Administrators

-Admins can add/remove accounts to/from any of the whitelists.
-They can also enable/disable transfers between whitelists.
+Admins can add or remove accounts from any of the whitelists.
+They can also enable or disable transfers between whitelists.

 ## Whitelists
 Before tokens can be transferred to a new address, it must be validated that the source is allowed to send to that destination address and that the destination address can receive funds.
 If the sending client does not check this in advance and sends an invalid transfer, the transfer functionality will fail and the transaction will revert.

-Owner and admin accounts will have the ability to transfer tokens to any valid address, regardless of the whitelist configuration state.
+Owner and Admin accounts will have the ability to transfer tokens to any valid address, regardless of the whitelist configuration state.

-Any address can only be a member of one whitelist at any point in time.
+An address can only be a member of one whitelist at any point in time.
 If an admin adds any address to a new whitelist, it will no longer be a member of the previous whitelist it was on (if any).
 Adding an address to a whitelist of ID 0 will remove it from all whitelists, as whitelist ID 0 is invalid.
 Removing an address from the existing whitelist will set it to belong to whitelist 0.
 An address with whitelist 0 will be prevented from transferring or receiving tokens.
 Any tokens on a whitelist 0 account are frozen.
 All addresses belong to whitelist 0 by default.

 Any whitelist can be configured to have multiple Outbound Whitelists.
 When a transfer is initiated, the restriction logic will first determine the whitelist that both the source and destination belong to.
 Then it will determine if the source whitelist is configured to allow transactions to the destination whitelist.
 If either address is on whitelist 0 the transfer will be restricted.
 Also, the transfer will be restricted if the source whitelist is not configured to send to the destination whitelist.